 There is also another option for starting a freelance business in Slovenia which is to open an Estonian e-resident business with the help of Xolo Leap.
 Once this is set up, Xolo Leap will also help you to automate boring admin tasks like invoicing, tax reporting, deducting business expenses so you can work as a freelancer from any location in the world remotely and freely.

 Freelancers can now run a business from anywhere in the world through the e-residency option through Xolo Leap.
 This is a great way to start a business freelancing in Slovenia with a minimum setup requirement.
 Stay compliant with the tax system, and use it to help set up a business bank account.
 Tax laws in Slovenia are fairly simple, so you can get started right away after registering.
-Use Xolo Go to simplify this process, reduce the headaches and help you prepare for taxes.
-This reduces the time you spend on administration, which leaves more time available for you to do what you enjoy the most.
-Get started today by reviewing the various features that Xolo products offer to help you start your freelance business in Slovenia.Freelance
+Xolo Leap will help you simplify this process, reduce the headaches and thrive a freelance business in Slovenia.Freelance